-I currently work at LSHTM as a Research Fellow in the Environmental Health Group which is the focus of the School's work on water, sanitation and hygiene (WASH) and health and currently includes approximately 30 researchers and support staff working on range of different areas of research.
+I currently work at LSHTM as an Assistant Professor in the Environmental Health Group which is the focus of the School's work on water, sanitation and hygiene (WASH) and health, and includes approximately 30 researchers and support staff working on range of research areas.

-Prior to joining LSHTM as a researcher, I have worked for multiple non-governmental organisations (NGOs) coordinating WASH, nutrition and HIV/AIDS programmes in Sub-Saharan Africa and Asia.
+Prior to joining LSHTM, I have worked as a programme manager for non-governmental organisations (NGOs) coordinating WASH, nutrition or HIV/AIDS programmes in Sub-Saharan Africa and Asia.
 I have a BSc in Biology (University of Nottingham), MSc in the Control of Infectious Diseases (LSHTM) and PhD in Epidemiology and Population Health (LSHTM).

-I am the Module Organiser for the Designing Disease Control Programmes Module, and I also teach on the modules:
+I am the Module Organiser for the Designing Public Health Programmes (3457) Module, and I also teach on the modules:

-I am a tutor to students for the MSc Control of Infectious Disease and MSc Public Health for Development.
-I also supervise MSc thesis summer projects.
+I am a tutor to students for the MSc Control of Infectious Disease and MSc Public Health for Development, and supervise MSc thesis summer projects.

 I also lecture externally at Imperial University, the Worshipful Society of Apothecaries, the University of Birmingham and Johns Hopkins University.